srfoster/books/frontend/public/textbooks/education_systems/raw.md

 * Segregation/Desegregation
 * AI can bring standardization like never before.
 Or the opposite.
 And many spirals in between.
 * Mindfulness never taught.
 (Yet arguably the most beneficial...)
+  - Ready-to-hand vs present-at-hand knowledge
+     * Deep vs shallow
+  - We assess directly, but it should be indirect: Assess self-assessment
 * Competition is poorly addressed (often repressed) or left to student interpretation
 * Forgetting is largely forgotten (and repressed)
   - Memory matters!